RRZE-HPC/PMACS/README.md

 There is a blind review process for each submitted paper with at least three reviewers from the programme committee.
 The review process will use [EasyChair](https://easychair.org/) for organization.

+EasyChair submission page for the PMACS workshop: [https://easychair.org/conferences/submissions?a=24472993](https://easychair.org/conferences/submissions?a=24472993)

 ## Workshop dates